siddharth-pro/gitSiddharth.github.io/serialfpga.md

 ![Transcript window](/assets/images/Transcript_window.bmp)

 The transaction window output shows that the first RX trasaction fails which also seems to be the case when I test it on hardware.
-The first data shown on the LEDs is not the same data entered on the keyboard.
+The first data shown on the LEDs is sometimes not the same data entered on the keyboard.
 This might be some bug in the design.

 #### Simulation waveform: